Nanofus/novel.js/README.md

 Novel.js is a versatile, lightweight JavaScript text game engine that works directly in the browser.

 It is suitable for interactive fiction such as "choose your own adventure" games and other kinds of text-based entertainment.
 It also works well as a base for straightforward prose frosted with images and sounds.
-It requires only a `game.json` file containing all the text, choices, items and so on, an `html` file to display the game and optionally a stylesheet (`skin.css`), images and sounds.
+It requires only a `novel.json` file containing all the text, choices, items and so on, an `html` file to display the novel/game and optionally a stylesheet (`skin.css`), images and sounds.

 Novel.js is written in CoffeeScript, HTML and SASS and depends only on Vue.js.
 It was born out of a need for a lightweight, easy-to-use but fully-featured text adventure system that could easily be embedded on a webpage.
 It is open source (MIT License) and free to use both commercially and non-commercially.

 Contributions are welcome!

-You can use [electron-noveljs-boilerplate](https://github.com/Nanofus/electron-noveljs-boilerplate) with Novel.js to create standalone desktop games.
+You can use [electron-noveljs-boilerplate](https://github.com/Nanofus/electron-noveljs-boilerplate) with Novel.js to create standalone desktop applications.
 It requires a bit more technical knowledge than Novel.js itself.

 **Table of Contents**